fishfugu/the-number-line/docs/restricted/index.md

 ### Threshold Crytography

-- [mathematics-of-threshold.html](mathematics-of-threshold.html) "Since exponentiation and addition in elliptic curve groups are **homomorphic**, this means" - needs explanation, reference and more research
+- [mathematics-of-threshold.html](../elliptic-curves/practical-cryptography/020-mathematics-of-threshold.md) "Since exponentiation and addition in elliptic curve groups are **homomorphic**, this means" - needs explanation, reference and more research

-- [mathematics-of-threshold.html](mathematics-of-threshold.html) "where $ q $ is the order of the elliptic curve group" - the idea of `the order` needs explanation - a page - and references
+- [mathematics-of-threshold.html](../elliptic-curves/practical-cryptography/020-mathematics-of-threshold.md) "where $ q $ is the order of the elliptic curve group" - the idea of `the order` needs explanation - a page - and references

+- You can design a system where a predefined group of participants control access to signing operations, and additional members can be added dynamically if a quorum (threshold) of existing members approve the addition.
+Do we want to do more research into this aspect?
+This can be implemented using Threshold Signatures and Multi-Party Computation (MPC).
+See notes on topic...

+- [mathematics-of-threshold.html](../elliptic-curves/practical-cryptography/020-mathematics-of-threshold.md): check section at bottom under Practical Considerations and link to references on important topics within that summary

 ## The LONG list of "Things to Read Later (maybe)":